MundingAkbar/Faculty-Evaluation-System/README.md

 # Faculty-Evaluation-System
 Faculty Evaluation System is a system that evaluate faculties to let them know and improve their performances.

-Disclaimer: This project is made within short time only and not developed well, as you can see the project is made with pure PHP,bootstrap and CSS only and no fancy frameworks were used.
-This means that the project was made by me and I'm just an absolute beginner trying to enhance my skills.

 # Tools used in this project;
 - Xampp
 - PHP